Close Menu

 Modern devices allow users to switch between portrait and landscape modes.
 In Chrome DevTools:

-This helps you verify if your design adapts seamlessly when the orientation changes.
+This helps you verify if your design adapts seamlessly when the orientation changes in chrome device mode.

 6. Device Pixel Ratio (DPR) Simulation